 The annual Tulip Time festival celebrates Hollands Dutch heritage with parades, authentic dancing, food and more.

-- 8Miles from Lake Michigan
+- 10 Minute drive to Lake Michigan

 The Hope College campus is a short drive from Lake Michigan's beautiful beaches.

 - 22Varsity Athletic teams

 Hope has 22 different NCAA varsity athletic teams to cheer on.View Hope's Athletics

 There are more than 6,000 Hope College alumni living in the Holland area.
 With such a strong town-gown connection we are proud to call Holland our home.